CharlesAracil/charlesaracil.github.io/_posts/en/2016-04-09-How-computers-dont-store-passwords.md

 Hashing algorithms are a subset of one-way functions.
 They are hard to solve for both human beings and computers, and they also have a `non-collision property`, which means that every input will give a different result.
 In our case, it ensures that **two different passwords will have two different hashes.**

+*Actually, non-collision property is impossible here, because the set of passwords is larger than the set of hashes.
+But actual hashing algorithms ensure that the risk of collision is so ridiculously small it's not worth considering.*

 Computers can use several hashing algorithms, the best known being `Message Digest 5 (MD5)` and `Secure Hash Algorithm (SHA)`.
 Both of them consist in taking an input, like a password, and applying a series of mathematical operations to turn this input into a *fixed-length hexadecimal string*, a string constituted with digits and characters from *A* to *F*.
 Here are some examples of passwords and their corresponding hashes using both *MD5* and *SHA*:

 | Passwords            | Hash with MD5        | Hash with SHA-512  |